Laser Diode Heatsinks

 OCP-150: OEM cold plate, 150WMaximum cooling capacity 150W, maximum delta T is 48°C. This high performance, high power compact cooling module is the ultimate solution for most of...
 Read More

-OCP-110: OEM cold plate, 110WMaximum cooling capacity 110W, maximum delta T is 48°C. This high performance, high power compact cold plate is the ultimate solution for most of ...
+OCP-110: OEM cold plate, 110WMaximum cooling capacity 110W, maximum delta T is 48°C. This high performance, high power compact cold plate is the ultimate solution for most of the...
 Read More

-OCP-055: OEM cold plate, 50WA low cost aluminum cold plate.
+OCP-055: OEM cold plate, 50WOCP-055 low cost aluminum cold plate.
 It has two sets of mount holes for two butterfly mounts model BA-01.
-Custom mounting patterns can be easily added upon...
+Custom mounting patterns can be easily adde...
 Read More

 The two strategies for removing the heat produced by a laser diode are passive cooling and active cooling.